Sage-Bionetworks-Workflows/nextflow-infra/CONTRIBUTING.md

 ### Configuration

 Instances of each template are configured to be deployed in the `config/` directory, which is organized into subfolders known as stack groups.
-In this case, we have defined three stack groups: `common`, `develop`, and `prod`.
+In this case, we have defined several stack groups: `common`, `develop`, `prod`, `projects-dev`, and `projects`.
 The [CI/CD](#cicd) workflow deploys these stack groups to the [AWS accounts](#aws-accounts) as follows (in the listed order):

-- `common` and `develop` to the `workflows-nextflow-dev` account
+- `common`, `develop`, and `projects-dev` to the `workflows-nextflow-dev` account
-- `common` and `prod` to the `workflows-nextflow-prod` account
+- `common`, `prod`, and `projects` to the `workflows-nextflow-prod` account

-All three stack groups currently share the same [stack group configuration](https://sceptre.cloudreach.com/2.6.3/docs/stack_group_config.html): [`config/config.yaml`](config/config.yaml).
-Two values in this configuration file can be tweaked when running Sceptre, namely `profile` and `region`.
-The default region (`us-east-1`) is typically left as is, but the profile variable is useful for local testing.
-Our [contribution guidelines](CONTRIBUTING.md) describe how to use the Sceptre `--var` CLI option to specify an AWS CLI profile to use for deployment.
+There are two types of [stack group configurations](https://sceptre.cloudreach.com/2.6.3/docs/stack_group_config.html) used in this repository.
+First, we have a shared [`config/config.yaml`](config/config.yaml) configuration, which contains values that are applicable to all stack groups.
+Second, we have configurations that are specific to individual stack groups, which define account-specific values (like IAM role ARNs).

 ### CI/CD